Carol-Kambura/Phase_3_Project/README.md

 - Random forest
 (NB: All models will be explored but application will be dependent on the data)

+### PROJECT MAIN OBJECTIVE

+The primary goal of this project is to identify the factors that contribute to curstomer churn and Develop a classifier that predicts which customers are likely to churn to enable SyriaTel take appropriate actions and reduce customer attrition.

 ### Research Question
- - What factors influence churn and what patterns are the patterns observed among churners?
+ - What factors influence churn and what are the patterns observed among churners?

 ### Methods

-The project used the CRISP-DM data science process to analyse and create a model best for the churn analysis.
-All the data science steps are described in the CRISP-DM.
+The project used the CRISP-DM data science process to analyse and create a model that best analaysis the target variable "churn".
+All the data science steps are described in the CRISP-DM Report:
-Report:

 Steps followed: